open-webrtc-toolkit/owt-client-javascript/docs/design/webtransport.md

 ## Introduction

-This post describes changes to OWT JavaScript SDK to support QuicTransport of WebTransport.
-Other APIs defined in WebTransport might be supported in the future.
-QuicTransport is only supported in conference mode as an experimental feature.
+This post describes changes to OWT JavaScript SDK to support WebTransport.
+WebTransport is only supported in conference mode as an experimental feature.

+The current implementation is based on QuicTransport, which was removed from WebTransport spec.
+Following changes will move to HTTP3 based WebTransport.

 ## API Changes

-Following APIs will be changed to support QuicTransport.
+Following APIs will be changed to support WebTransport.

 - `LocalStream` can be constructed with a `WritableStream`.
 - `RemoteStream` can be constructed with a `ReadableStream`.